+Room and Board

-Room and Board: Residence Halls and Meals
+Residence Halls

-Students may opt to live on campus in one of two residence halls, Willard E. Dunham Hall and the Fourth Avenue Dormitory.
+Students who choose to live on campus will be housed in one of two residence halls, Willard E. Dunham Hall or the Fourth Avenue Dormitory.
 Rooms are single occupancy with a shared bathroom.
-Meals are included in the room and board charges.
+There are double occupancy rooms that are used on occasion.